 Arguably the most important factor in choosing a foam roller is its density or firmness.
 Soft rollers may not provide the level of massage required for deep muscle soreness.
 Excessively hard rollers can cause bruising or trauma if not used correctly.

-Soft rollers are designed to prioritize comfort over deep tissue massage.
-Less-firm rollers are suitable for those with sensitive muscles or are new to foam rolling.
+Soft rollers like the OPTP Pro-Roller Soft are designed to prioritize comfort over deep tissue massage.
+Less-firm rollers are suitable for those with sensitive muscles or who are new to foam rolling.
 As you improve your technique and your muscles get used to the pressure, you can move up to harder rollers.

-Firm rollers are designed for deep and intense massage and muscle therapy.
+Firm rollers like the Roll Recovery R4 are designed for deep and intense massage and muscle therapy.
 If you are a very active person, a hard roller can help you target and penetrate deep into sore muscles.
 This style of roller is also ideal for myofascial release.

 As with firmness, different lengths each serve their purpose, and it is up to you to decide what is most important for your specific muscular needs.

-Shorter rollers, 24” or less, are excellent for pinpointing smaller muscle groups like specific areas of your back, arms, or legs.
+Shorter rollers, 24 inches or less, are excellent for pinpointing smaller muscle groups like specific areas of your back, arms, or legs.
 If you have isolated problem areas around your body, a shorter roller may be a perfect choice.
 As a bonus, the shorter lengths are also more portable.

 The texture is another noticeable difference between foam rollers.
 The differences can be spelled out simply between smooth and textured rollers.